§ 40.63. Continuing education.

 (a) Definitions.
-The following words and terms, when used in this section, have the following meanings, unless the context clearly indicates otherwise:
+The following word, when used in this section, has the following meaning, unless the context clearly indicates otherwise:

 (c) Reports to the Board.
 A certificateholder shall certify compliance with the continuing education hours requirement at the time of biennial renewal of the certificate.
-A certificateholder shall retain for at least 4 years, certificates, transcripts or other documentation showing completion of the prescribed number of hours.
+A certificateholder shall retain proof of completion of continuing education for 5 years after completion of the continuing education or after the completion of the renewal period during which the continuing education was required or applied, whichever is later.
 These records are subject to audit by the Board.

-(1) Courses and programs provided by Board-approved sponsors will be accepted as satisfying the continuing education requirement.
-It is the responsibility of the certificateholder to ascertain the approval status of the sponsor before undertaking a continuing education activity.
+(1) Courses and programs approved by the Board will be accepted as satisfying the continuing education requirement.
+It is the responsibility of the certificateholder to ascertain the approval status of the course or program before undertaking a continuing education activity.

-(3) Sponsors of physical therapy continuing education seeking Board approval shall submit an application on forms provided by the Board and pay the required fee.
+(3) Sponsors of physical therapy continuing education seeking Board approval of individual courses and programs shall submit an application at least 60 days prior to the date the continuing education course or program is due to take place on forms provided by the Board and pay the required fee.
 The applicant will be notified of approval or disapproval in writing.
 Notifications of disapproval will set forth reasons.
-The Board will not approve a sponsor unless it:
+The Board will not approve a course or program unless the sponsor:

 (i) Offers courses or programs, or both, with specific learning objectives geared to improve the professional competence of the participant.